ScrambledEggsOnToast/scrambledeggsontoast.github.io/_posts/2014-06-26-artificial-intelligence-ofcp.md

 The fact is however that optimisation is neither one of my strengths nor something I particularly enjoy.
 Kachushi works, and at this point the efficiency with which it works is good enough for me.

+## Weaknesses

+Kachushi acts under the assumption that its opponents are not very good players.
+In fact, it models them as completely random.
+This is clearly a big weakness.
+Although it might not always seem like it, poker players do have reasons behind their decisions.
+Perhaps at some point I will teach Kachushi to learn about its opponents.

+Kachushi also models itself in future turns to be completely random.
+That is, it cannot think very far ahead.
+This will also need fixing.

+Kachushi may be predictable.
+In similar situations it will usually make the same choices, and so an adept opponent may be able to take advantage of this.

 ## The code

 Kachushi is open source and available [on GitHub](https://github.com/ScrambledEggsOnToast/Kachushi).
 Feel free to contribute, particularly in the aforementioned area of optimisation.